 Konnichiwa Means Talking about the Day

-Konnichiwa is actually the abbreviation of a full saldation in which you ask about how the person's day is going.
-Over time this complete sentence ended up becoming just konnichiwa.
+Konnichiwa is actually the abbreviation of a complete greeting that asks how the person’s day is.
+Over time, this complete phrase ended up becoming just konnichiwa.

 今日は如何ですか

-Although the phrase contains ideograms, the expression konnichiwa is usually written entirely in hiragana.
+Although the phrase has ideograms, the expression konnichiwa is usually written entirely in hiragana.
 Note that the [は] is actually the particle [は] which is pronounced wa.

-Basically Konnichiwa [こんにちは] is the word day along with the particle wa that highlights the topic of conversation and continuity with the subject.
-It's like saying: Talking about [は] the day [今日]:
+Basically, Konnichiwa [こんにちは] is the word for day along with the particle wa that highlights the topic of conversation and continues the subject.
+It’s as if you are saying: Talking about [は] the day [今日]:

-We recommend watching our video below talking about it:
+We recommend watching our video below discussing the topic:

 Konnichiwa Means How is your day?